indiqusdocs/apiculus/docs/Administration/SupportManagement/HandlingPurchaseandProvisioningRequests.md

 ---
 # Handling Purchase and Provisioning Requests

-Apiculus ships with the option to configure an 'approval mechanism' on Services in the Catalogue(s).
-For all Services that require an approval from the admin, a 'request' is generated upon initiating purchase.
+Apiculus ships with the option to configure an **Approval Mechanism** for Services in the Catalogue(s).
+For all Services that require an approval from the admin, a **Request** is generated upon initiating purchase.
 Admins are notified of these requests via email, and can be accessed from **Support & Operations > Requests** from the main navigation menu.

 ![Handling Purchase and Provisioning Requests](img/PurchaseRequests.png)